nhscc/problem-statements/2020/bdpa-airports-part-1.md

   * The latest gate information is also shown
   * The name of the airport departing flights is departing to (e.g. CHI for BDPA Chicago Airport)

+> Note: you'll have to decide how to handle displaying flight data for flights
+> that are not arriving/departing from your airport.

 Anyone can see this view, including guests who are not logged in.
 By default, all flights are shown.
 Arrivals and departures will be shown separately.
 All